josephsl/wintenApps/readme.md

 * When ENTER or Escape is pressed, NVDA announces calculation results.
 * For calculations such as unit converter and currency converter, NVDA will announce results as soon as calculations are entered.
 * NVDA will no longer announce "heading level" for calculator results.
+* NVDA will notify if maximum digit count has been reached while entering expressions.

 ## calendar